 You should have a sufficient command of English to be able to study in English.
 We do offer non-native speakers English language support.

 To apply, talk to your home university's office of international programmes.
 We only accept students nominated by their home university.
 Once nominated you will receive the relevant application forms by email.

-The closing date for applications for students from partners outside of Europe (non-Erasmus) is 30 April 2015 for Semester A and for 17 October 2015 for Semester B.
+The closing date for nominations and applications for students from partners outside of Europe (non-Erasmus) is 31 March 2018 for Semester A and for 12 October 2018 for Semester B.

-The closing date for applications for Erasmus students is 30 June 2015 for Semester A and 30 November 2015 for Semester B.
+The closing date for nominations for Erasmus Plus students is 31st May 2018 for Semester A and 31st October 2018 for semester B. The deadline for applications for Erasmus students is 17 June 2018 for Semester A and 1 December 2018 for Semester B.

 We will send you in due course pre-arrival information, an accommodation pack and joining instructions.

 This will include advice on necessary health and travel insurance and visa requirements, if appropriate, for entry to the UK.